rydmike/flex_seed_scheme/README.md

 ### Default Strategy Material-3 Theme

 This example shows how to recreate the default Material-3 theme using a single primary seed color and the default `tones` strategy `FlexTones.material`.
-This is no different from using Flutter's default `ColorScheme.fromSeed`, it is shown here for comparison.
+This is no different from using Flutter's default `ColorScheme.fromSeed` with its default `dynamicSchemeVariant = DynamicSchemeVariant.tonalSpot`.
+It is shown here for comparison.
 In the package, there are also tests to ensure that this strategy produces the same result.

 | Light from single seed - Material 3 tones                                                                                       | Dark from single seed - Material 3 tones                                                                                      |
 |---------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------|